When the Wind Blows (Patterson novel)

 When the Wind Blows is a novel by James Patterson, followed by the sequel The Lake House.
-It also served as inspiration for the Maximum Ride spinoff series for teens.
+It also served as inspiration for the Maximum Ride spin-off series for teens.

 Synopsis

 Frannie Devin O'Neill is a veterinarian living in Bear Bluff, Colorado, whose husband was killed three years ago.
 She meets Kit Harrison, an FBI agent, when he rents a cabin in the woods behind her house.
 Kit is investigating a case in which Frannie's husband may be implicated.
 One night, after a friend's mysterious death, Frannie sees a small girl with wings, running in the forest.
 As she is growing closer to Kit, Frannie tells him about the winged girl.
 They search for her and manage to catch her.
 She tells them that her name is Max.
 She and her brother Matthew grew up as experiments in a sinister lab known as the "School", and were separated during their escape.
 Max guides Kit and Frannie back to the School.
 They break in and find the rest of Max's "flock", winged children named Peter, Wendy, Icarus, and Oz.

 Kit and Frannie try to return home with the children, only to discover that Frannie's vet practice burnt down.
 Frannie realizes that her husband's old colleagues are involved with the School and witnesses are being murdered.
 The entire group is captured by the school's enforcer, Harding Thomas, and his men.
 Only Max evades capture and flies away.
 Frannie and Kit learn that the School planned to create an improved human race, with the scientists kidnapping newborns in order to experiment on them.
 As the School begins an auction to sell off the surviving experiments, Kit and Frannie fight their way free to rescue the children, including Matthew, who was also recaptured.
 Max returns with news crews following her, and the directors of the School die in a car crash trying to flee the scene.
 The School is exposed, and the bird-children are finally reunited with their biological families.